vmware/dod-compliance-and-automation/content/en/docs/Support/_index.md

 If an issue is encountered please check the [open](https://github.com/vmware/dod-compliance-and-automation/issues) and [closed](https://github.com/vmware/dod-compliance-and-automation/issues?q=is%3Aissue+is%3Aclosed) issues in the issue tracker for the details of your issue.
 If you can't find it, or if you're not sure, open a new issue.

-A known issues document may also be available for a product and version in that products docs folder in this repository.
+A known issues document may also be available for a product and version in that product's docs folder in this repository.

 ## Official STIG Support